 Making butter in a jar is a fun activity for kids!
 Shake the jar until butter forms and then spread it on some warm bread.
 Click here for the easy homemade butter recipe and instructions.

-3) DO A PIONEER DAY TREASURE HUNT
+3) PIONEER DAY ACTIVITIES: TREASURE HUNT

 This simple Pioneer Day Treasure Hunt is a great way to help kids learn what pioneer life was like without modern conveniences.
 These clues are ready to go and you can do the pioneer treasure hunt in your house!